simplajs/simpla/README.md

     });
 ```

-**Note:** All element data should be inside the `data` property, and all elements should set a `type`, which is an arbitrary hint for what kind of content this UID contains
+**Note:** All element data should live inside the `data` object, and all elements should set a `type`, which is just an arbitrary hint (_not_ a JS primitive) for what kind of content this UID contains.

 #### Remove
 Delete a UID with the `remove` method.
 Remember, deleted data will not be persisted until `save` is called